This page focuses on the Roman and Byzantine city in Banias.

 The western wall:

-north-east of the palace contains a number of Roman and Byzantine houses.
+An excavated area north-east of the palace contains a number of Roman and Byzantine houses.

 The photo below shows this area from a north view, with the synagogue seen in the left background.